withastro/docs/src/pages/en/guides/cms/contentful.md

 ```

-In the frontmatter, import the `blogPost` interface and `contentfulClient` from `src/lib/contentful.ts`.
-The `contentfulClient` will be used to query your Contentful space.
-The `blogPost` type will be passed to the `getEntries` method to type the response as a list of objects with those fields.
+Go to your `index.astro` file in `src/pages` and import your `blogPost` interface and  `contentfulClient` from `src/lib/contentful.ts`.

+Using the `getEntries` method from `contentfulClient`, fetch all the entries with a content type of `blogPost`.
+You can pass the `blogPost` interface to the `getEntries` method to type your response.

 ```astro title="src/pages/index.astro"
 ---